blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

 - `OTHER` Demands: recommend human review and status = `UNDER-REVIEW`
 - For any other action : recommend status = `DENIED`, motive=`USER-UNKNOWN`

-When Data Subject ID is provided, the Data Subject is known by the System but filed to authenticate:
+When Data Subject ID is provided, the Data Subject is known by the System but failed to authenticate:
 - `OTHER` Demands: recommend human review and status = `UNDER-REVIEW`
 - `TRANSPARENCY.KNOWN` Demands: recommend status = `GRANTED`, and data = `NO`.
 - For any other action : recommend status = `DENIED`, motive=`IDENTITY-UNCONFIRMED`